The entire tribe is in the tent, after three days of nothing for our travelers, we’re at afternoon tea, it’s bumping up on four thirty.

 Sunday comes and goes, then Amaya and Daphne are off to collect their guests.

-The home in Arizona is better equipped for a large group, they cook for eleven anyway, adding five is no big deal.
+The home in Arizona is better equipped for a large group, we cook for eleven anyway, adding five is no big deal.

 “Welcome,” hugs around for all.